mrkkrp/dot-emacs/README.md

 To send emails with Emacs and read emails with GNUS, you need to create a file called `.authinfo.gpg` in your home directory.
-As its extension suggest, you better encrypt this sort of information.
+As its extension suggests, you better encrypt this sort of information.
 The file should have the following form:

 ```